LibraryCarpentry/lc-wikidata/episodes/02-linked_data.md

 ## 2.1 RDF triples

-- RDF vs. relational database
+ - The RDF is a conceptual data model, It is based on the idea of making statements about resources in expressions of the form (subject–predicate–object), known as triples.
+ - The subject denotes the resource, and the predicate denotes traits or aspects of the resource, and expresses a relationship between the subject and the object.

 - https://en.wikipedia.org/wiki/Semantic_triple

-## 2.2 Semantic web/structured data
+## 2.2 Semantic web/structured data or  vs. relational database
+- Semantic web
 - https://lod-cloud.net/